Ashrafsellak9/EmployeeManagement/README.md

-# EmployeeManagement
 Employee Management System
+Overview
 This is a web-based Employee Management System built with ASP.NET Core, Entity Framework, and Bootstrap.
-The application allows users to manage employee data, including the ability to create, read, update, and delete employee records.
+The application allows users to manage employee data, including the ability to Create, Read, Update, and Delete employee records.

 Features
 CRUD Operations: Create, Read, Update, and Delete employee records.